Concordium/concordium-node/docs/contracts.md

 There is a non-trivial interaction between entries and contract calls.
-When a contract A invokes contract B, that might lead to contract A's state being modified (e.g., B = A, or B further calls C, ...).
+When a contract A invokes contract B, that might lead to contract A's state being modified (e.g., B = A, or B further calls A, ...).
 This means that if an entry is given out before the call, it might no longer be valid after the call (e.g., the value at the key might have been deleted).
 For this reason if as a result of a contract call contract A's state was modified (which is defined as any of the